 My research and teaching focus on the New Testament in its ancient Jewish and Graeco-Roman contexts.
 I am particularly interested in social justice in the Judaeo-Christian tradition, in particular where expressed through property-sharing, intentional religious communities which establish a community-external focus on practical care for the poor and vulnerable.

-I am presently preparing research monographs entitled Jesus and the Poor and The Social Interpretation of Essenism on the origins of mutually supportive Christian community forms in Judaea at the time of Jesus' death and resurrection, and a collection revising his essays on the Essenes and on the origins of Johannine Christianity within the Essene communitarian stream of ancient Judaism.
+I am presently preparing research monographs entitled Jesus and the Poor and The Social Interpretation of Essenism on the origins of mutually supportive Christian community forms in Judaea at the time of Jesus' death and resurrection, and a collection of my revised essays on the Essenes and on the origins of Johannine Christianity within the Essene communitarian stream of ancient Judaism.

 I hold my doctorate from Cambridge University, taught as a full-time lecturer at the universities of Edinburgh, Oxford, and St. Andrews, and was Gastprofessor at Tübingen University for two years before taking up my present responsibilities as Reader in Christian Origins in Canterbury.

 I teach first years the Certificate in New Testament Greek and Introduction to Biblical Studies; the second year modules Jesus in Christian Doctrine History and Gospel and Letters of John; and my research-based honours module Church and Society in the New Testament.

 Research and knowledge exchange

 My research on the social form of the early Christian churches and their charitable activities has led to many speaking engagements and publications in the areas: wealth and poverty in the Bible; virtuoso religion and care for the poor in ancient Judaism, the ministry of Jesus and the early Jesus movement; the relationships between Essenism, the Dead Sea Scrolls and the social form of earliest Judaean Christianity; the community of goods of the early Jerusalem Church; Essenism and the origins of the Johannine tradition; covenant, fictive kinship and social caring in the Hebrew Bible, New Testament and second century Christianity; the roles of women in the early church; and the pattern of order and ministry in early Christianity.

 Teaching and subject expertise